thiagofarbo/swiftquiz/README.md

-# This project is a quiz project for users who want to improve your their skills in swift
+# SwiftQuiz
-There are 14 questions about swift.
+This project is a quiz project for users who want to improve your their skills in swift There are 14 questions about swift.
 Feel free to add and new questions! :)